-- Pregnant women who use drugs like cocaine, crack, heroin and methadone may have babies who are born addicted. - Cocaine is one of the most harmful drugs to unborn babies.
+- Pregnant patients who use drugs like cocaine, crack, heroin and methadone are at increased risks for serious pregnancy complications. - Cocaine is one of the most harmful drugs to unborn babies.
 It can cause a miscarriage and may cause pre-term birth, bleeding, fetal death and fetal strokes, which can lead to brain damage and death.
 After birth, a baby who has been exposed to cocaine before birth withdraws from the drug.
 Symptoms include the jitters and irritability.
 These babies are hard to comfort and are often unable to respond to being comforted.
-Cocaine use during pregnancy may also be linked to an increased risk of sudden infant death syndrome (SIDS). - > Amphetamines, also called speed, are harmful to unborn babies.
-One study showed that the babies of mothers who used speed during pregnancy, weighed less, were shorter and had a smaller head size.
+Cocaine use during pregnancy may also be linked to an increased risk of sudden infant death syndrome (SIDS). - Amphetamines, also called speed, are harmful to unborn babies.
+One study showed that the babies of patients who used speed during pregnancy, weighed less, were shorter and had a smaller head size.
 Another study showed that these babies had more strokes (bleeding into their brains).